Gosnells Landfill Gas Abatement Facility

 Project Information:

-Gosnells Landfill Gas Abatement Facility is a landfill gas project located at the Kelvin Road Landfill in Orange Grove, within the City of Gosnells, approximately 20km southeast of the Perth CBD in Western Australia.
-The project was registered in August 2013 and operates within a region historically utilized for waste management, light industry, and semi-rural residential purposes.
+Gosnells Landfill Gas Abatement Facility is a landfill gas project located in the City of Gosnells local government area, approximately 12km southeast of the Perth CBD in Western Australia.
+It was registered in August 2013 and the exact project area size is not publicly specified.